 No Ads In Our Games

-Great craftsmanship when creating games takes a lot of effort and a large pile of time.
-Imagine battling a difficult invasion on your castle.
-Fire demons have the entire kingdom surrounded.
+In the enchanted world of gaming, creating a masterpiece takes a great deal of effort and a considerable amount of time.
+It’s as if you are in a quest, fighting off a difficult invasion on your castle.
+Fire demons have besieged the entire kingdom, leaving everything in flames.

-Dispite slaying six more demons, ten more climb over the wall and immeditely all attempts to to attack.
-The battle doesn’t seem to be coming to an end.
-You’re wounded, slowly walking, feeling fatigue.
-Your lifebar starts to flash.
-Two percent life left.
-No health potions to chug.
-It’s either kill or be killed.
-You find yourself dueling with a demon that is just as damaged as you are.
-You start lining up for your final swing of the sword.
+Despite slaying six more demons, ten more climb over the wall and immediately resume attacking.
+The battle seems unending, and you’re feeling more and more fatigued as you go.
+Your wounds are starting to take their toll, and your lifebar starts flashing, indicating that you have 2% of your life left.
+You don’t have any health potions left to chug, and it’s either kill or be killed.
+You find yourself dueling with a demon that is just as damaged as you are, knowing that this could be your last stand.
+With a deep breath, you line up for your final swing of the sword.

-All the sudden the game slows down and pauses.
-You quickly break out of the feeling of being immersed within the castle.
-At first you think your device or internet could be having slowdown moment but the pause is followed by a pop up message that has bright neon green text: “Basketball NFT collections.
+All of a sudden, the game slows down and pauses, breaking your concentration.
+At first, you think your device or internet connection is slowing down, but the pause is followed by a pop-up message that has bright neon green text: “Basketball NFT collections.
 Get your new set now this season.”
 Near the bottom of the message is a large yellow button that says “Buy Now!“.

 The game had your attention and participation.
 Did you enjoy how you were jolted out of that experience and shown an advertisement?
 Advertisements break immersion.
 Regardless of where, when, and how these ads inject themselves into a game - the event that captivated your attention is completely is now on hold, waiting for your response to the brightly colored banner that doesn’t look like it belongs in a tattered, damaged, damp castle that is under seige.

 There are games that employ a “choose your own adventure” style for integrating advertisements.
 The player will run out of lives.
-However, if the player wants to continue they can watch an advertisement.
+If the player wants to continue they can watch an advertisement.
 After the ad is done playing, the player is rewarded three more lives.

 It doesn’t matter how the advertisments are integrated into the game… you’re still watching a commercial for another brand while playing a video game.